mateuszjadczykDna/kafka/cc-services/soak_cluster/README.md

 # soak_clients

-The soak_clients package contains functionality for two kind of cronjobs:
+The soak_clients package consists of the following components:
 * [clients spawner](./soak_clients/main.go) - Creates Trogdor tasks (via its REST API) that are used for soak testing
 * [status_reporter](./soak_clients/status_reporter.go) - Periodically queries the currently running Trogdor tasks and reports their status
+* [performance_tests](./performance/main.go) - Creates Trogdor tasks (via its REST API) that are used for performance testing

+All of them are callable through the [soak_clients CLI](./main.go)

 ### clients spawner
 The clients spawning code takes in a JSON definition of the type of tasks we want to run.
 An example of the specification can be found [here](./soak_clients/config/baseline.json).